 Lucy comes to academia from a background of direct social work practice primarily with refugees and asylum seekers, and in the addictions field before this.
 Lucy’s practice experience continues to ground and shape her research and teaching, particularly in approaching issues of justice and rights from the perspective of people’s lived experiences and theorising from the bottom up.

 Lucy is interested in a wide range of human rights related topics with a particular focus on refugees, asylum seekers and women’s rights.
 Theoretically, Lucy is interested in philosophical and social understandings of human rights and the implications of unresolved ontological tensions and paradoxes for implementation of human rights.
 This leads to questions of culture, production of knowledge and socio-political processes which marginalise divergent voices.
+She is currently exploring citizenship practices of non-citizen refugees exiled in Indonesia with a focus on changing social and gender relations enabled by out-of-state locations.

-Her postdoctoral research focuses on the creation of informal (non-state based) protection for refugees in South East Asia, with a particular focus on Indonesia, Thailand and Malaysia.
+Her postdoctoral research focused on the creation of informal (non-state based) protection for refugees in South East Asia, with a particular focus on Indonesia, Thailand and Malaysia.
 This project has grown out of a collaborative research project with Prof Linda Briskman (Swinburne) and Taka Gani (Jesuit Refugee Service Indonesia) exploring the lives of refugees in Indonesia, their relationships with the host communities and how they carve out lives in the absence of formal citizenship.

 Lucy’s previous research has focused primarily on Australia’s response to forced migration, attitudes that underpin national policy and discourse, racism and anti-racist education, immigration detention and refugee protest.